SUPERDAWUD/DIZI-AI/custom_model/README.md

 ## Files
 - `model.py`: PyTorch model definition, loader, and inference function.
 - `__init__.py`: Package init.
+- `train_custom_llm.py`: Sample training script that accepts chat logs, code snippets, or images in `user_chats/` and creates the folder if missing.
-- Add training scripts, weights, and utilities here.
+- Add additional training utilities and weights here.

 ## Integration
 - Import and use `CustomModel` in your main backend (e.g., `chat.py`).